Supplying water to Melbourne

 A woman and a teenager stretch in front of a park as the sun is going down.
 In the background sprinklers water a sports field.

-That’s why at Melbourne Water, we have been taking action and planning across 50-year time horizons to manage and protect this precious resource for our city.
+That’s why at Melbourne Water, we have been taking action.
+We are planning across 50-year time horizons to manage and protect this precious resource for our city.

 Where does our water come from?

-Currently, Melbourne's water supply mainly comes from rainwater that is stored in dams and reservoirs.
+Historically most of Melbourne’s drinking water comes from a system of rivers and reservoirs.
+The desalination plant is now an integral part of the Greater Melbourne water supply system.
 Every day, we supply around 1,250 million litres of drinking water to over 5 million Melburnians.

 Find out more about our desalination plant